markh-de/KiVar/README.md

 > [!IMPORTANT]
 > Expressions in the Auxiliary Scope refer to dedicated _target fields_ of components, not to the components themselves.
 As target fields do not have mutable attributes, Auxiliary Scope expressions do _not_ support specifying Properties.

+> [!IMPORTANT]
+> Target fields referenced by Expressions in the Aux Scope _must_ already exist.

 ###### Typical Use

 The Aux Scope is used to assign custom field values, such as a manufacturer name or a manufacturer product number (MPN), for example, to be used in the bill of materials.

-Aux Scope expressions can also be used to specify other information, such as a choice-dependent text information that can be made visible anywhere in the schematic for documentation purposes.
+Aux Scope expressions can also be used to specify other information, such as user-defined choice-dependent text information to be visible anywhere in the schematic for documentation purposes (using text-variables).

 ###### Examples